mantorok1/homebridge-omnilink-platform/README.md

 * Arm/disarm the security system
 * Notify when alarm system is triggered
 * Notify when sensors are tripped (7 types of sensors supported)
+* Notify when system has troubles (eg. AC Power)
 * Execute buttons
 * Open/close garage doors
 * Sync Omni controller's date & time with Homebridge host
 * Pushover notifications when alarms are triggered or system has troubles
+* MQTT client (see section "MQTT Client" for further details)

 ## Minimum Requirements
 This plugin supports Omni systems that meet the following requirements: